0xStruct/mina-puzzles/where-is-mina/ui/README.md

 ## About UI

-This is built to work with where-is-mina contract.
+This is built to work with quiz contract.
 UI is built with reference to o1js tutorial.
 Attention is built to allow smooth UX, so that game is playable while setup and compile are done in the background.

 Players can start solving their puzzles without waiting.